 - the remuneration subject to the contribution paid in Québec or elsewhere during the calendar year, including remuneration that gives entitlement to a credit for contributions to the health services fund;

-- the salaries or wages paid to employees who come to work temporarily in Québec and who are covered by a social security agreement, even if you are not required to pay a contribution to the health services fund respecting these salaries or wages.
+- the salaries or wages paid to foreign employees temporarily posted to Québec and who are covered by a social security agreement, even if you are not required to pay a contribution to the health services fund respecting these salaries or wages.